Financial Samurai

-Whenever you buy something, it’s good to ask yourself whether to pay by cash or credit card?
+Whenever you buy something, it's good to ask yourself whether to pay by cash or credit card?
 There are pros and cons of each.
-This article will highlight which was is best.
+This article will highlight which way is best to maximize your finances.

 Pay By Cash Or Credit Card Fixing A Car